oracle/weblogic-kubernetes-operator/site/config-overrides.md

 ---
 # Overview

 Use configuration overrides to customize a WebLogic domain home configuration.
 For example, you may want to override a JDBC Datasource xml module Username, Password, and URL so that it references a local database.
-Overrides can be used to customize domains as they are moved from QA to production, are deployed to different sites, or are even deployed multiple times at the same site.

 How do you specify overrides?
 Overrides are specified by:
 * Creating a Kubernetes config map that contains